Search parts for wheel brakes

 Search via brake-ID

-Your Brake-ID/Type no. can be found on the coupling, draw members, brake anchor plate or the axle.
-On more recent trailers there may be two different signs with the brake-ID number.
-In this case one sign is for the coupling details and the other for the brake and axle details.
+Your Brake-ID or Type number can be found on the coupling, draw members, brake anchor plate, or the axle.
+On more recent trailers there may be two different signs — one for the coupling details and another for the brake and axle details.

-This is used to identity an axle and/or a coupling.
-A Brake-ID can be a type number, which comes from different manufacturers, or an approval number issued by an authority.
+It is used to identify an axle and/or a coupling.
+A Brake-ID can be a type number from the manufacturer, or an approval number issued by an authority — typically as an EC-number or ETI-number.

 Brake drums

-When identifying brake drums, in addition to the brake-ID, we also need to know the axle’s maximum weight as several brake drums can have the same brake-ID.
+When identifying brake drums, in addition to the Brake-ID, we also need to know the axle’s maximum weight, as several brake drums can share the same Brake-ID.
 The weight is usually stated on the axle.

 Bromsid på axel